loadingio/ldcover/README.md

      - with transform-center, .base is centered with left: 50%, top: 50% + transform: translate(-50%,-50%), which don't need width/height to be provided anymore.
      - NOTE: this might causes content to be blur, so use it carefully.

+ * .ldcv.scroll:
+   - add `scroll` class on the ldcv node when you expect the modal content to longer than a screen's height.
+It makes the modal scrollable by users.

  * alternative transition
    - you can use alternative transition by adding additional class in .ldcv, including following classes:
      - ldcv-scale